simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 Real-life transactions sometimes involve more than one date - eg the date you write a cheque, and the date it clears in your bank.
-When you want to model this, eg for more accurate balances, write both dates separated by an equals sign.
-The *primary date*, on the left, is used by default; the *secondary date*, on the right, is used when the `--date2` flag is specified (For Ledger compatibility, `--aux-date` or `--effective` also work.)
+When you want to model this, eg for more accurate balances, you can specify individual [#posting-dates](posting dates), which I recommend.
+Or, you can use the secondary dates (aka auxiliary/effective dates) feature, supported for compatibility with Ledger.

-Their meaning is up to you, but it's best to follow a consistent rule.
+A secondary date can be written after the primary date, separated by an equals sign.
+The primary date, on the left, is used by default; the secondary date, on the right, is used when the `--date2` flag is specified (`--aux-date` or `--effective` also work).

+The meaning of secondary dates is up to you, but it's best to follow a consistent rule.
 Eg write the bank's clearing date as primary, and when needed, the date the transaction was initiated as secondary.

 Here's an example.
 Note that a secondary date will use the year of the primary date if unspecified.